Getting an Interview

 submit resume; received call from recruiter, received call from Call center that performed behavioral intervew; received another call from recruiter with results; received an email from assitant to hiring manager to set up face to face interview, participated in panel interview consisting of peers and senior/executive management, recived offer within one week.

 - Behavioral interview questions.
 Interviewer looking for 3 parts: what the problem was, your solution, and the outcome.

 Presented during interview.
 Answer Question

-I applied online and the process took 2 months – interviewed at Sodexo USA in September 2010.
+I applied online.
+The process took 2+ months – interviewed at Sodexo USA (Philadelphia, PA) in September 2010.